fujiwara/knockrd/README.md

    - This location must be protected by other methods like OAuth or etc.
 1. knockrd shows HTML form to allow access from the user's IP address.
 1. The user pushes the "Allow" button.
-1. knockrd store the IP address to the backend(DynamoDB).
+1. knockrd store the IP address to the backend(DynamoDB) with TTL.
 1. The user accesses to other locations.
 1. Nginx auth_request directive requests to knockrd `/auth`.
 1. knockrd compares the IP address with the backend and returns 200 OK or 403 Forbidden.
 1. Nginx allows or denies the user's request based on the knockrd response.
+1. DynamoDB expires the item after TTL.

 ## Usage with AWS WAF v2 IP Set (serverless)